wso2/docs-is/en/docs/guides/identity-lifecycles/suspend-accounts.md

 ## Set up account suspension notifications

 The notification module is a scheduled task that runs daily.
-It fetches users from the user store that are idle and eligible to receive a warning notification based on the last logged-in time.
+It fetches users from the userstore that are idle and eligible to receive a warning notification based on the last logged-in time.
 The scheduled task that checks for idle accounts is common to all tenants.